Data Driven Optimization of GPU efficiency for Distributed LLM-Adapter Serving: Caching greedy algorithm

 \section{Caching greedy algorithm}

 The greedy caching algorithm constitutes the final stage of the proposed pipeline.
 Its objective is to solve the adapter caching problem by minimizing the number of GPUs required to serve a given workload through appropriate adapter placement and \(A_{max}\) configuration, while avoiding starvation and memory errors.
 The algorithm leverages the ML models to estimate the expected throughput and starvation risk associated with candidate GPU allocations and device configurations.
 This problem can be viewed as a sophisticated variant of the bin packing problem~\cite{garey1979computers}, and is therefore NP-hard.
 To address it efficiently, we adopt a tailored variation of the First-Fit Decreasing (FFD) algorithm~\cite{JOHNSON1974272}, adapted to the specific constraints and objectives of the adapter caching problem.

 The pseudocode is shown in Algorithm~\ref{alg:allocate-adapters}.
-The algorithm takes as input the expected future workload, defined by the set of adapters to serve (\(A\)), and for each adapter \(a\in A\), its expected size \(s[a]\) and arrival rate \(\lambda[a]\).
+The algorithm takes as input the expected future workload, defined by the set of adapters to serve (\(A\)), and for each adapter \(a\in A\), its expected size \(s[a]\) and Poisson arrival rate \(\lambda[a]\).
 It also receives the total number of GPUs in the system (\(G\)).
 The outputs are the GPU assignment of each adapter (\(g[a]\)) and the configuration of \(A_{max}\) per GPU (\(A_{max}[g]\)).
 If no starvation-free allocation is feasible, the algorithm raises an exception to enforce the non-starvation constraint.

 The algorithm follows a greedy strategy, allocating adapters sequentially to maximize GPU packing up to the optimal point \(Max_{pack}\).
 Allocation order is determined by the \textsc{PrioritySorting} step: adapters are first sorted by size (largest first) and then by arrival rate in a zigzag order (alternating between high and low) while preserving size-based ordering.
 Sorting by size groups adapters with similar sizes and prioritizes larger ones first, thereby preventing newly allocated adapters from increasing \(S_{max}\) device configuration.
 The zigzag ordering was selected empirically, as it consistently improved throughput in our experiments.
 Exhaustive per-adapter testing is infeasible, so the algorithm performs provisional allocations via \textsc{ProvisionalInclude} until a predefined testing point is reached (\textsc{ReachTestingPoint}).
 At that point, feasibility is evaluated: successful allocations are committed (\textsc{CommitAllocation}), while failed ones are rolled back (\textsc{RollbackAllocation}), merged back into the pending queue (\textsc{Merge}), and retried on another GPU.
 In this work, testing points correspond to cumulative adapter counts [8, 16, 32, 64, 96, 128, 160, 192, 256, 320, 384].
 After the main loop terminates, any remaining provisional allocations are validated and committed.